 Emerson warned against blind conformity.
 He famously stated, “A foolish consistency is the hobgoblin of little minds.”
 This means that clinging to past beliefs simply for the sake of consistency stifles growth.
 People evolve.
 Your opinions and goals should evolve, too.
 However, society often pressures us to remain predictable.
 This pressure can prevent you from pursuing new passions or changing your direction in life.

-To unlock your potential, you must allow yourself to grow and change.
+Unlocking your potential requires allowing yourself to grow and change.
 Do not fear being misunderstood.
 Yesterday’s ideas do not have to dictate today’s actions.
 Embrace new information and experiences.
 Furthermore, give yourself permission to outgrow old versions of yourself.
 This freedom is essential for innovation and personal development.
 True integrity lies in being authentic to who you are today, not who you were yesterday.
+Understanding “our chief want in life is, somebody who shall make us do quote origin” helps clarify how this evolution is necessary for reaching your potential.

 Finding the Mentor Within and Without